qyang-nj/llios/articles/iOSTesting.md

 [Here](../testing/hosted_test/build_and_test.sh) is a full sample to build and run a hosted test without Xcode.

 ### UI Tests
 UI tests let us test our app like the end user.
-It can mimic the end user behaviors, like tapping a button.
+It can mimic the user behaviors, e.g. tapping a button.
 In this case, our app is a standalone application, called target app.
 There is a separate runner app that loads the test bundle to test against our application.
 I'll add more details for this one later.